Sales channel strategy: your complete guide

 There are some potential drawbacks to using channel sales, including:

-• Loss of control: When products are sold through channels, the manufacturer or producer has less control over the sales process, including pricing, how the product is displayed, and how it’s promoted.
+- Loss of control: When products are sold through channels, the manufacturer or producer has less control over the sales process.
+This includes pricing, how the product is displayed, and how it’s promoted.

-• Lower margins: The middleman takes a cut of the profits, so companies that use channel sales usually have lower margins than those that sell directly to customers.
+- Lower margins: The middleman takes a cut of the profits.
+Companies that use channel sales usually have lower margins than those that sell directly to customers.

-• Risk to your brand: If a company that sells through channels is not careful, its brand could be damaged.
-For instance, if the company’s products are selling well but its customer service is poor, it could reflect badly on the company.
+- Risk to your brand: If a company that sells through channels is not careful, its brand could be damaged.
+If the company’s products are selling well but its customer service is poor, it could reflect badly on the company.
 That’s why it’s important to choose a channel partner who’s known for a good reputation and excellent customer service.

 Types of indirect sales channels